This is the final post in the countdown of my all-time top 20 popular Psychology books.

 Amazon.com star rating 4.7/5

-Carnegie claimed that the book could help people to make friends easily, improve their conversation skills, increase their popularity, influence others better, and be more ambitious and effective.
-Psychologists and scientists didn’t love it, but it found it’s audience, and obviously (due to it’s popularity and it’s rating) many people still find it very beneficial even to this day.
+Carnegie claimed that the book could help people to make friends quickly, improve their conversation skills, increase their popularity, influence others better, and be more ambitious and capable.
+Psychologists and scientists didn’t love it, but it found it’s audience, and apparently (due to its popularity and its rating) many people still find it very beneficial even to this day.

 Although some of the recommendations do seem a bit outdated, amoral or insincere, it is amazing how much many of the other principles really have stood the test of time.
 Some of my favourite recommendations are: